Resources for families

 C.C.
 Bear

-Cuddly C.C.
-Bear (Cure Cancer Bear) is available to those who need him most.
-Children with cancer and other life-threatening diseases, as well as their siblings, can receive a free teddy bear.
-Just fill out the request form.
+Our Cure Cancer “C.C.”
+Bear is ready to comfort and care for those who need him most.
+Children with cancer, and their immediate siblings, can receive a free teddy bear.
+Simply complete the request form.
+Unfortunately, we do not ship to P.O. boxes or addresses outside the United States.

 Request a Bear